SaswatB/sharp-machine/README.md

-This is the README.MD for our HackRPI 2016 Project.
+This is the README.MD for our HackRPI 2016 Project, The Sharp Machine.

-Samad and Aswhin will work on the front end, while Saswat and Toshi will work on the machine learning part.
+Samad Farooqui and Aswhin Krishna will work on the front end, while Saswat Bhattacharya and Toshi Piazza will work on the machine learning part.

+"This could look better on my end.
+I'm also a very exclamatory person, apparently."
+-Samad.